 Holy Week starts Sunday, April 10th, Palm Sunday, with a small preview of the Passion Play as the scene of Jesus riding the donkey into town will be re-enacted with a large procession between 6 Corners and the San Andres church, past the plaza at 6:30pm.
 The street will be strewn with alfalfa (rather than palm fronds) and bougainvillea petals to honor the coming of Jesus.
 Please respect the tradition and do not walk on these special devotional decorations.

-That day will also feature a fund-raising food fiesta in the plaza, known as the Verbena Jamaica Fundraiser, where you can buy unique fiesta foods, including the wonderful ponche de guayaba, and have a lovely, early dinner in the plaza before the lovely outdoor, sunset Mass at 7pm at the San Andres Church, if you like.
-There will be seating for around 1000 people.
-The proceeds from this fundraiser are what helps pay for the Passion Play.
+That day will also feature a fund-raising food fiesta in the plaza, known as the Kermes Fundraiser, where you can buy unique fiesta foods, including the wonderful ponche de guayaba, and have a lovely, early dinner in the plaza before the lovely outdoor, sunset Mass at 7pm at the San Andres Church, if you like.
+The proceeds from this fundraiser are what helps pay for people in need.

 The biggest day of the Passion Play is Good Friday on April 15th, at 11am, where there will be a huge crowd at the Church for the final trial of Jesus and the procession leading up to the Crucifixion of Jesus through upper Ajijic via Calles Parroquia, Hidalgo, Juarez, Angel Flores, hasta el pie del cerro.
 Returning via Calle Emiliano Zapata, Colon, Parroquia to the interior of the church.The next 24 hours are a solemn time for observant Christians, which is most of the village, so please respect this tradition.